n-lina/Machine-Learning-Robot-Competition/README.md

 ## Software Components
 - main python script: contains image processing functions and control algorithms.
 - Robot class: responsible for interactions with the Gazebo simulation.
-- Convolutional Neural Network: a neutral network with three layers, trained and validated using input data we generated.
+- Convoluted Neural Network: a neutral network with three layers, trained and validated using input data we generated.

 ## Neural Network For Alphanumeric Character Detection